 I am truly and devotedly attached to the Union of all the States, and opposed to any dissolution of the same, that I entertain no political sympathy with the instigators and leaders of the rebellion, or with the enemies of the Union, nor approbation of their principles or purposes, that I will neither by word or act encourage or countenance a spirit of sedition or disaffection towards the government of the United States or the laws thereof, and that I will sustain and defend the Union of these States, and will discourage and resist all efforts to destroy or impair the same.

 26 delegates, including Teague, voted in favor of that expanded version.
 73 delegates voted against it.
-So my fourth great-uncle didn’t always vote with the majority at this Constitutional Convention.
+So my third great-granduncle didn’t always vote with the majority at this Constitutional Convention.
 But the end result was a pretty amazing document for its time and the second of only three constitutions in the history of North Carolina.

 That second constitution declared that the people of North Carolina are grateful to God “for the preservation of the American Union.”
 It further stated “that there is no right on the part of this State to secede” and “that every citizen of this State owes paramount allegiance to the Constitution and Government of the United States.”
 And the list of rights near the beginning of that constitution included these words:

 Slavery and involuntary servitude, otherwise than for crime whereof the parties shall have been duly convicted, shall be, and are hereby, forever prohibited within this State.